KornkanCHA/inventory-management-system/README.md

 ### Minimum Viable Product (MVP)

 - The system supports Create, Read, Update, and Delete (CRUD) operations for Items, Users, and Loans via API endpoints.
-- The system allows users to borrow items and all loan transactions are recorded and admin can review the borrowing history, including the item, the user, the borrow date, and the return date
+- The system allows users to borrow items and all loan transactions are recorded, so admin can review the borrowing history, including the item, the user, the borrow date, and the return date

 ### Scope

 - Develop only the Back End system.
-- Use Swagger as Front End to display the user interface.
+- Use Swagger as Front End to display the API endpoints.

 ### Technologies & Tools